-But it isn’t just the ‘not bursting into flames’ department where the right high summer clothing choices can help out; you’ll also reduce your morning outfit decision-making time, thus buying precious extra minutes in bed, berating yourself for not getting up earlier and going to the gym.
+But it isn’t just the ‘not bursting into flames’ department where having the right high summer clothing to hand can help; you’ll also reduce your morning outfit decision-making time, thus buying precious extra minutes in bed, berating yourself for not getting up earlier and going to the gym.

 So, what should you have in your peak heat rotation?
 We tapped nine style experts for their definitive suggestions.

 Ah, the humble T-shirt.
 If there’s a piece of men’s clothing out there more versatile, stylish, practical and timeless, we want to know about it.
-A crisp, well-fitted example in white is the stylish man’s bread and butter, making it an essential component in any seasonal wardrobe.
+A crisp, well-fitted example in white is the well-dressed man’s bread and butter, an essential component in any seasonal wardrobe.

 “The definition of a high summer essential – a classic white T-shirt is the sartorial foundation on which to build any look,” says London-based menswear designer Oliver Spencer.

 The trick to exploiting this key summer item to its full potential is all in how you choose to wear it.
-“Throw one on under an unbuttoned shirt with a pair of loose-fitting shorts for a casual, breezy look or smarten it up by tucking into a pair of tailored linen trousers,” says Spencer.
-Throw an unstructured blazer over the top and you’re all set for a long evening of al fresco summer dining.
+“Throw one on under an unbuttoned shirt with a pair of loose-fitting shorts for a casual, breezy look or smarten it up by tucking into a pair of tailored linen trousers,” adds Spencer.
+Add an unstructured sports jacket over the top, and you’re all set for a long evening of al fresco summer dining.

 As far as summer wardrobe staples go, chino shorts are up there with the best of them.
 This warm-weather must-have finds itself at home in both a beer garden and on the terrace of a swanky Spanish beach club.
 Its versatility knows no bounds.